 Refugees in Towns

-- Support of community leaders, aid organizations, and local governments in shaping policy, practice, and social interventions.
-RIT engages policymakers and community leaders through town visits, workshops, conferences, and participatory research that identifies needs in their communities, encourages dialogue on integration, and shares good practices and lessons learned.
+2. Second, the RIT project seeks to support community leaders, aid organizations, and local governments in shaping policy, practice, and interventions.
+We engage policymakers and community leaders through town visits, workshops, conferences, and participatory research that identifies needs in their communities, encourages dialogue on integration, and shares good practices and lessons learned.

 The United States is undergoing a shift in its refugee policies through travel bans and the suspension of parts of its refugee program.
 Towns across the U.S. are responding differently: some are resisting national policy changes by declaring themselves to be “sanctuary cities," while others are supporting travel bans and exclusionary policies.
 In this period of social and political change, we need deeper understanding of integration and the ways in which refugees/migrants and their hosts interact.
 We think that local perspectives on these processes are not well represented in the scholarship on integration.
 Our RIT project seeks to draw on – and give voice to - the perspectives of both refugees' and hosts in their experiences with integration in the United States and around the world.

 For more information, you are encouraged to read the latest article on the RIT project by Prof. Karen Jacobsen: